HelioML/HelioML/_build/01/1/example_fitting_time_series.md

 ---
+redirect_from:
+  - "/01/1/example-fitting-time-series"
-interact_link: notebooks/01/1/example_fitting_time_series.ipynb
+interact_link: content//mbobra/Stanford/github/HelioML/notebooks/01/1/example_fitting_time_series.ipynb
 title: 'Example Fitting Time Series'
-permalink: 'chapters/01/1/example_fitting_time_series'
-previouschapter:
+prev_page:
-  url: chapters/01/whys_and_whats
+  url: /01/whys_and_whats
-  title: 'Whys And Whats'
+  title: 'Whys and Whats'
-nextchapter:
+next_page:
-  url: chapters/01/2/whats_in_this_book
+  url: /01/2/whats_in_this_book
   title: 'What's In This Book?'
-redirect_from:
-  - 'chapters/01/1/example-fitting-time-series'
+comment: "***PROGRAMMATICALLY GENERATED, DO NOT EDIT.
+SEE ORIGINAL FILES IN /notebooks***"
 ---

 # Example 1: Fitting a time series